EUCPilots/evergreen/docs/workbench-desktop.md

 ### Microsoft 365 Apps

 ::: warning In development
 The Microsoft 365 Apps import feature is in development and should be validated in your environment before production use.
+Import into Intune works, but import into Nerdio Manager is not yet working.
 :::

 Browse to a folder containing Office Deployment Tool XML configuration files and click **Load configurations**.